Skip to content

 The inventory.json is persisted in the $PIPELINES folder and committed in git.
 It will be extensively used by any pipeline commands.
 It could be updated at each PR by a CI tool.

-3. The table pipeline_definition json file, includes a single level of information about the pipeline.
+3. For each table pipeline_definition json file, includes a single level of information about the pipeline.
 Those files are built from the sink tables going up to the sources.
 During the Flink development phase, developers may use this tool to build the metadata:

 shift_left pipeline build_metadata $PIPELINES/facts/p1/fct_order/sql_scripts/dml.fct_order.sql $PIPELINES